QColombia/qcolombia.github.io/_posts/2021-02-11-SecondQuantization.markdown

 ---
-layout: default
+layout: post
 title:  "Segunda Cuantización en Química Cuántica"
 date:   2021-02-11 11:33:30 -0500
 category: Projects
 excerpt: Post de demostración para rellenar los huecos que se encuentran en la página web.
+Este es el post default que viene con el tema minima de Jekyll, que es la herramienta usada para implementar este sition web.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.